Rachnicrice/data-structures-and-algorithms/README.md

 The problem domain for this challenge was to create a method that took in a number (k) and returned the value of the Node kth from the end of the linked list.

 ## Approach & Efficiency
 Because signly linked lists only point to the next node in the list there is unfortunately no way to loop backwards.
+Because of this it is an O(n) efficiency.

 ## API
 The LinkedList class currently has the following public methods: